West Virginia · South

 Tick risk in Pendleton County, West Virginia

-Pendleton County covers 1 towns and carries the 15th-highest tick-borne-disease baseline of West Virginia's 55 counties, with a Lyme rate of 299 cases per 100,000 people a year (18th of 1378 counties in the South).
+Pendleton County covers 2 towns.
+Its CDC Lyme rate of 299 cases per 100,000 people a year ranks in the top 3% of U.S. counties for reported Lyme disease.
 Pick your town below for today's score, a 7-day outlook, and what's driving it.

 Tick species in Pendleton County